 - undertaking ‘public interest tests’

-- using the ‘vexatious exemption of the FoIA
+- refusing persistent requests by use of the ‘vexatious’ exemption of the FoIA

 - convincing the ICO how the above exemptions were appropriate